rahulmeenatelegram/Telgram-Premium-RahulMeena/replit.md

 ## Overview

-TeleChannels is a full-stack web application that allows users to purchase access to premium Telegram channels.
-The platform handles payment processing through Razorpay, manages user authentication, and provides admin tools for channel management and analytics.
+TeleChannels is a full-stack subscription-based web application that provides recurring access to premium Telegram channels.
+The platform handles subscription billing with autopay through Razorpay, manages user authentication, and provides admin tools for subscription management and analytics.

 ## System Architecture